Metric entropy, n-widths, and sampling of functions on manifolds: Approximation spaces and their metric entropy and -widths

-holds, where the generic constants neither depend on $\varepsilon$ nor on $r$, and $\alpha$ is the constant in Definition \ref{dimmdef} \end{theorem} It is obvious that increased precision requires more bits, and smoother functions can be represented with fewer bits.
-The exact growth condition \eqref{eq:entropy} reflects these thoughts in a quantitative fashion.
+It is obvious that increased precision requires more bits, and smoother functions can be represented with fewer bits.
+The exact growth condition \eqref{eq:entropy 0} reflects these thoughts in a quantitative fashion and that \eqref{eq:entropy 0} serves as a benchmark for function representation on diffusion measure spaces.
+The remaining part of the present work is dedicated to develop a scheme that matches the optimality bound at least up to a logarithmic factor.